ratify-project/ratify/plugins/verifier/cosign/README.md

 ## Keyless Verification
 This section outlines how to use `ratify` to verify the signatures signed using keyless signatures.

+> [!WARNING]
+> Cosign keyless verification may result in verification timeout due to Fulcio and Rekor server latencies

 ### Configuration

 ```json